Nationwide Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

 It is usual to have concerns where there is a chain as you are unlikely to want to be too out of pocket too early (mortgage application is approx £1k, then survey/valuation, conveyancing search costs, etc).
-First you should check that your solicitor is on the Nationwide BS conveyancing panel.
+First you should check that your solicitor is on the Nationwide Building Society conveyancing panel.
 As to the next stages this very much depends on the circumstances of your case, desire for this property and on the state of the market.
-In a hot mortgage some buyers would pally for the mortgage with Nationwide Building Society and pay for the valuation and only if it comes back ok would they pay their solicitor to press on with searches.
+In a hot mortgage some buyers would pally for the mortgage with Nationwide BS and pay for the valuation and only if it comes back ok would they pay their solicitor to press on with searches.

 Copyright © Lexsure Limited, 2025